 The real estate turnover rate formula

-In real estate, the turnover rate is a measure of how fast homes are bought and sold and is reported as a percentage.
-To calculate it, you need to know how many homes are in a selected area and how many of them were sold in a particular time period (typically the prior 12 months).
+In real estate, the turnover rate is a measure of how fast homes are bought and sold, and it’s reported as a percentage.
+To calculate it, you need to know how many homes are in a selected area and how many were sold in a particular period (typically the prior 12 months).
 Then divide the sold number by the total number and multiply the result by 100 to get your rate.

 Where to find the information you need to calculate turnover rates

-You might imagine that there is at least one online resource that would easily and clearly tell you the number of homes in an area.
+You might expect to find at least one online resource that clearly and easily provides the number of homes in a specific area.
 Well, there isn’t—or at least not one I could find after searching for more than an hour.

-To determine the number of housing units in a selected area, you’re going to need to do some digging and possibly even a bit of legwork.
+To determine the number of housing units in a selected area, you’ll need to do some digging and possibly even a bit of legwork.
 You can start by consulting the resources listed below, refining as you gather more information.
-Keep in mind that the numbers you retrieve will likely include rental units, which you subtract from your total to get a more accurate number of owner-occupied homes.
+Keep in mind that the numbers you retrieve will likely include rental units, which you can subtract from your total to get a more accurate number of owner-occupied homes.

 Where to find how many homes are in an area